creditkarma/thrift-server/packages/dynamic-config/README.md

 ### Default Configuration

-The default config for your app is loaded from the `config/default.json` file.
+The default config for your app is loaded from the `config/default.(json|js|ts)` file.
 The default configuration is required.
 The default configuration is the contract between you and your application.
+If there is both a `default.json` file and a `default.js` file the values from the `default.js` file will have presidence.

+#### File Presidence

+JSON files have the lowest presidence, JS files have middle precidence and TS files have the highest presidence.

+Using TS files is convinient for co-locating your configs with the TypeScript interfaces for those configs.

 #### Config Schema